SohamNandy2006/ZoomAutoJoiner/README.md

 # ZoomAutoJoiner
 A simple program I wrote that autojoins zoom links without having to open the browser.
 ## Usage
-Either run the script with `python3 zoomautojoiner.py` or `python zoomautojoiner.py` or run the EXE file.
+Either run the script with `python3 zoomautojoiner.foreground` or `pythonw zoomautojoiner.background` or run the EXE file.
+If you are on on a POSIX system use either `python3 zoomautojoiner.foreground` or `sudo nohup python3 zoomautojoiner.foreground` to run in background.
 Run with `-verbose` argument to show extra information.
 I use this to see whether the parsing worked correctly.
 ## Format of `meetings.txt`
 `<time in 24hour format> <zoom meeting link>`